Yevheniy Belych: Hutnik Kraków

 In summer 2024, Belych signed a contract with Hutnik Kraków in II liga.
 On 25 June 2025, Hutnik announced he would leave the club at the end of the month.

-KSZO Ostrowiec
+KSZO Ostrowiec Świętokrzyski

-On 26 June 2025, Belych signed for III liga club KSZO Ostrowiec.
+On 26 June 2025, Belych signed for III liga club KSZO Ostrowiec Świętokrzyski.

 International career

 Between 2016 and 2017, Belych appeared four times for the Ukraine under-16 side, becoming the first Desna player to do so.